Nicholas, Prince of Montenegro (born 1944): Head of the royal house

 Legislation passed in 2011 provides Nicholas with a monthly stipend equal to that of the President, and grants his family residences in Cetinje and Podgorica, the Petrović Njegoš historic family home in Njeguši, and use of the first floor of the former royal palace.
 The Montenegrin state also promised to pay €4.3 million to a charitable foundation administered by the family.

 Marriage and children

-On 27 November 1976 in Trébeurden, Côtes-du-Nord, he married Francine Navarro (Casablanca, 27 January 1950 – Paris, 6 August 2008), a fashion designer.
-She was the daughter of Antoine Navarro (Melilla, 29 January 1922 – Marseille, 12 August 1989), who fought in the French Foreign Legion, and wife Rachel Wazana (Casablanca, 19 July 1929), of Moroccan Jewish descent, paternal granddaughter of Francisco Navarro and wife Carmela Padia and maternal granddaughter of Charles Wazana and wife Fanny.
-Together they raised a family at Les Lilas, France:
+On 27 November 1976 in Trébeurden, Côtes-du-Nord, Brittany, France, he married Francine [aka France] Navarro (Casablanca, 27 January 1950 – Paris, 6 August 2008), a fashion designer.
+She was the daughter of Antoine Navarro (Melilla, 29 January 1922 – Marseille, 12 August 1989), who fought in the French Foreign Legion, and his wife Rachel Wazana (Casablanca, 19 July 1929), of Moroccan Jewish descent, and paternal granddaughter of Francisco Navarro and his wife Carmela Padia and maternal granddaughter of Charles Wazana and his wife Fanny.
+Together they had two children, Altinaï and Boris, and lived at Les Lilas, near Paris, France: